zxzzhe/zxzzhe.github.io/index.md

 ## Research Interests

-- Nanophotonics
+- Optics and Photonics
 - Nonlinear optics
+- Integrated Photonics
-- PT symmetric optics
+- Metasurfaces

 My current research focuses on theoretical investigation of the electronic structure, transport and optical properties of nanostructures using analytical methods such as Finite-Difference Time-Domain (FDTD), and Finite Element Method (FEM).